slusarczyk41/my_django_website/README.md

 web page, so you can send me a message through the form, and I will get forwarded email from @dataguy.pl domain.

-###### Makefile main commands (it is very likely most of them will require sudo)
+###### Makefile main commands (it is very likely that most of them will require sudo)
-- make install-docker - install docker?
+- make install-docker - install docker
-- make up-prod - build and initialize website
+- make up-prod - build and initialize website (0.0.0.0)
-- make up-dev - for development
+- make up-dev - for development (0.0.0.0:8000)

 The whole thing is live thanks to the free trial on Google Cloud services :)